A note on disjointness and discrete elements in partially ordered vector spaces: Discrete elements

 \begin{example} Let $V=\R^2$ with the positive cone $V_p=\{(x,y): x>0, \; y>0\}\cup \{(0,0)\}$.
 Then every positive element of $V$ is $D$-discrete (because $V$ does not contain any $D$-disjoint elements that are both nonzero) but $V$ contains no atoms.
 Notice that $V$ is not Archimedean and $V_p$ is not an $M$-cone. \end{example}

 Theorem \ref{discrete_atom} and Corollary \ref{discrete_cor} are generalizations of corresponding results in Archimedean vector lattices (see \cite[\S 13]{vul}).
 However, it is worth pointing out that these results do not hold for discrete elements in more general Archimedean spaces.
-In this sense, $D$-discrete elements have more in common with discrete elements in Archimedean vector lattices than discrete elements in a more general Archimedean space.
 The following example clarifies the difference between the notions of discrete and $D$-discrete elements.
 In particular, it shows that discrete elements are not necessarily $D$-discrete.

 \begin{example} Consider an Archimedean partially ordered space $V=\R^3$ with the positive cone $K=\{c_1v_1+c_2v_2+c_3v_3+c_4v_4: c_k\geq 0\}$ where $v_1=(1,0,1)$, $v_2=(0,1,1)$, $v_3=(-1,0,1)$ and $v_4=(0,-1,1)$.
 It was shown in \cite[Example 31]{mali} that the atoms in $V$ are precisely the vectors $cv_k$ for $c>0$.
 It was also shown that for the vector $x=v_1+v_2$ there are no nonzero elements $u,v$ such that $0\leq u\leq x$, $0\leq v\leq x$ and $u\perp v$.
 Hence $x$ is discrete but not an atom.
 However, $v_1$ and $v_2$ are nonzero $D$-disjoint elements (see \cite[Example 4.8]{glu}) such that $0\leq v_1\leq x$ and $0\leq v_2\leq x$.
 Thus $x$ is not $D$-discrete. \end{example}